ubc-library-rc/intro-git/index.md

 $ chsh -s /bin/bash
 ~~~

 - **Windows**.
-The easiest pathway on Windows is to turn on "Windows Subsystem for Linux" following [these instructions](https://learn.microsoft.com/en-us/windows/wsl/install).
+The easiest pathway on Windows is to turn on "Windows Subsystem for Linux" following.
+Windows Subsystem for Linux (WSL), is a compatibility layer to run Linux binary files natively on Windows 10.
+If you have Windows 10, it is recommended to install Jekyll on WSL instead of Windows.
+The process of installing Jekyll on Linux is much simpler and more robust, and if you are familiar with Linux, it makes manipulating files and directories much easier.
+Please follow this guide to activate WSL on your system.

+To install WSL on your Windows Machine, use the [Simplified install](https://docs.microsoft.com/en-us/windows/wsl/install-win10#simplified-installation-for-windows-insiders).

 If you want to take a more manual route on Windows, follow these instructions to download the Bash Shell and Git at the same time (a [Video Tutorial](https://www.youtube.com/watch?v=339AEqk9c-8) is also available).
     1. Download the Git for Windows [installer](https://git-for-windows.github.io).
     2. Run the installer and follow the steps below:
         1. Click on "Next" four times (two times if you've previously installed Git).
 You don't need to change anything in the Information, location, components, and start menu screens.